Status of all-species: relative abundance

 To create the composite index, we used a method specifically developed for creating multispecies indicators from heterogeneous data (Freeman et al., 2020).
 The resulting index is an estimate of the geometric mean abundance.
 This is a relatively newly developed method and offers some advantages over older techniques: it is adaptable to different data types and can cope with the issues often presented by biological monitoring data, such as varying start dates of datasets and missing values.

 A smoothing process is used to reduce the impact of between-year fluctuations - such as those caused by variation in weather - making underlying trends easier to detect.
 For this a penalised spline was used with the number of “knots” set to one of two values.
 Firstly, as has been done for previous iterations of the priority species indicator and as is standard elsewhere (Fewster et al., 2000), we used the total number of years of data divided by 3.
 Secondly, in order to reveal a more stable long-term trend in the data, we used the total number of years of data divided by 10.
-These two values were selected to demonstrate the range of plausible indicator values for the purposes assessing meaningful change in species abundance over time.
+These two values were selected to demonstrate the range of plausible indicator values for the purpose of assessing meaningful change in species abundance over time.

 The overall trend shows the balance across all the species included in the indicator.
 Individual species within each measure may be increasing or decreasing in abundance (Figure 2).
 Estimates will be revised when new data or improved methodologies are developed and will, if necessary, be applied retrospectively to earlier years.
-Further details about the methods used to create the species indicator can be found in the full statistical release.
+Further details about the methods used to create the all-species indicator can be found in the full statistical release.

 Confidence and uncertainty

 The credible intervals around the multispecies index represent confidence in the degree to which average abundance in any given year is different from the baseline year (1970).
-They do not provide a clear guidance on the degree to which pairs of years (for example, 2000 versus 2022) differ.
+They do not provide clear guidance on the degree to which pairs of years (for example, 2000 versus 2022) differ.

-The credible intervals capture uncertainty in the trends of individual species that contribute to the index.
+The credible intervals capture uncertainty in the trends between individual species that contribute to the index.
 They do not capture uncertainty associated with the spatial locations of sample points, nor about the degree to which the species represent wider biodiversity.
-The credible intervals partially capture uncertainty in the species abundance estimates, inasmuch as the method includes a term to estimate measurement error.
-However, our approach does not explicitly propagate information about relative uncertainty of different species or years.

 Assessment of change

 Formal assessment of change is made on the basis of credible intervals for the time period; if the indicator value for the first year falls outside of the credible intervals for the final year then the indicator is deemed to have changed over that time period.
-This was done for three time periods; long-term (from the beginning of the time series to 2022), medium-term (the most recent 10 years) and short-term (the most recent 5 years).
+This was done for three time periods; long-term (from the beginning of the time series to 2023), medium-term (the most recent 10 years) and short-term (the most recent 5 years).

 To illustrate the variation in trends among individual species, an assessment of change is made for each species.
 Species are categorised into one of five categories on the basis of defined thresholds (Table 3).
 The five trend thresholds are based on average annual rates of change over the assessment period and are derived from the rates of decline used to assign species to the red and amber lists of Birds of Conservation Concern (Eaton et al., 2015).
 Asymmetric percentage change thresholds are used to define these classes as they refer to proportional change, where a doubling of a species index (an increase of 100%) is counterbalanced by a halving (a decrease of 50%).